pabfou/homebridge-adtpulse/readme.md

 Installation
 -------
-You can install through npm: `npm install homebridge-pulse`
+You can install through npm: `npm install homebridge-adtpulse`